Cancer screening services for children with hereditary cancer predisposition syndromes and other conditions that increase the risk of childhood cancer

 With a dedicated staff, we provide the most effective and up-to-date screening methods available to children at risk of developing childhood cancer.

-The screening regimens we are implementing for these at-risk children include serial clinical interviews, physical exams, laboratory tests, imaging studies, and other subspecialist evaluations.
+Our cancer screening practices are based on the best available medical information, adapted to the needs of each child.
+In addition to our desire to use the most effective screenings methods, we prioritize patient safety and minimizing patient discomfort and family stress in all of our recommendations.
 The methods are based on the latest medical evidence and are adapted to the needs of each child.
 In children whom we find pre-malignant lesions and tumors, these screenings are enabling early intervention and treatment, and ultimately are leading to improved survival and decreased treatment-related chronic health issues.

 Screening plans may include a combination of medical interviews, physical exams, laboratory testing, imaging studies, and evaluations by other subspecialists.
 The other specialists with whom we collaborate have substantial experience with the syndromes and conditions affecting our patients and have expertise in performing the screening tests.